ZepiGit/ZCode-Agent-Kit/README.md

 # ZCode Agent Kit

-Use your ZCode Desktop account with the coding assistant you already use.
+Use your ZCode account with the coding assistant you already use.

 ![ZCode Desktop connected through Agent Kit to coding assistants](zcode_agent_kit.png)

 *The kit runs locally; model requests go to ZCode.
 The illustration is not a promise of free tokens or offline models.*

 Keep your coding assistant.
-Use your existing ZCode models and quota through a local connection.
-You do not need to configure a separate model API by hand for the launchers below.
+Use your existing ZCode models and quota/tokens through a local connection.

 **The path:** prepare your account → install the kit → ask for one reply → start working.